Akanksha7983/ParkingCounter/readme.md

 # Car Parking Space Counter

-The Car Parking Space Counter is a project that uses OpenCV to detect and count the number of available parking spaces in a given parking lot.
-This tool can be utilized in various applications such as smart parking systems, traffic management, and urban planning.
+The Car Parking Space Counter is a sophisticated system designed to streamline parking management using computer vision technology.
+Developed with OpenCV, this project offers real-time detection and counting of available parking spaces in parking lots.
+By leveraging image processing techniques, it aims to enhance urban parking efficiency, reduce congestion, and improve the overall parking experience for drivers.

 ## Features
 * Real-time Detection: Continuously monitors and updates the count of available parking spaces.